 The Winmau Bristle Dartboard will not make you a star player overnight, but if you are new to the game, it will lower the challenge a bit.
 With an increased scoring area due to thinner wiring, it is easier to land your darts onto the intended target.
 The board is extremely durable as well so you can miss without the worry of creating any unintended holes around the edge of the board itself.

-Sometimes, it is nice to show a little pride in your favorite sports team any way you can.
-If you are a lover of both darts and football, this next dartboard is just for you.
-Offering the same level of quality and gameplay as other high-end options, this board also gives you a chance to display the colors and logo of your favorite sports team from the National Football League.
+If you are a lover of both darts and basketball, this next dartboard is just for you.
+Offering the same level of quality and gameplay as other high-end options, this board also gives you a chance to display the colors and logo of your favorite sports team from the National Basketball Association.

-To proudly display your team spirit, the Imperial International NFL Themed Dartboard will display one of 28 NFL team logos right on the folded front of the cabinet doors and scoreboard.
+To proudly display your team spirit, the Trademark Global NBA Themed Dartboard will display your favorite NBA team logo right on the folded front of the cabinet doors and scoreboard.
 In addition to the team markings, the cabinet contains a fully regulation-size scoreboard and dartboard for standard gameplay.
 Six metal darts fit within the pine cabinet, remaining safe and organized until the next time you are ready for an exciting game.

 What to Look for When Buying a Dartboard

-The best dartboards are made from sisal bristleboard, a durable material that is made to last.
-Some less expensive dartboards are made from materials such as cork.
+Professional dartboards are typically made from sisal bristleboard, a durable material that is made to last.
+Some less expensive dartboards are made from materials such as cork or plastic.
 Dart enthusiasts prefer a thicker sisal board, which is more compatible with steel-dipped (rather than soft-tipped) darts.
-Steel-tipped darts make a satisfying thud when they land in a sisal bristleboard, and they are less likely to bounce out of a board made of sisal.
+Steel-tipped darts make a satisfying thud when they land in a sisal bristle board, and they are less likely to bounce out of a board made of sisal.
 But if you’re playing at home, keep in mind that steel-tipped darts can also damage walls or floors more easily.

 The 20 sections of a dartboard are separated by wiring.
-Thicker wiring or wiring that is stapled can warp and cause your darts to bounce off the board more easily, which is every dart player’s number one pet peeve.
+Thicker or stapled wiring can warp and cause darts to bounce off the board more easily, which is every dart player’s number one pet peeve.
 Look for staple-free blade wiring that is thinner and allows for more scoring surface area.